TonttuNet

 a small digital homestead in a Finnish forest

-TonttuNet is a self-hosted ecosystem of art, tools, and experiments — built and run by one person, from one place.
-A network of small helpers, each with its own task, all rooted in the same soil.
+TonttuNet is a self-hosted ecosystem of art, tools, and experiments — A network of small helpers, each with its own task, all rooted in the same soil.

 It is not a company, not a product, not a service.
-It runs on open-source software, owns its own data, takes no subscriptions, and answers to no algorithm.
+It runs on open-source software, owns its own data, takes no subscriptions, and bends to no metric.
 The purpose is creative — the technology is only the soil where the art grows.

 Four quiet principles